Essex to get almost £5million to discharge more people from hospital this winter

 At least £5m is to be made available to Essex County Council to increase care capacity and enable more people to be discharged from hospital this winter.

-It comes amid the most recent figures showing that more than 300 people had to wait over 12 hours in A&E in Essex in October.
+It comes amid the most recent figures showing that more than 300 people had to wait more than 12 hours in A&E in Essex in October.

 Essex County Council has been told it will receive £4.9m directly from the Government's Winter Discharge Fund and may receive 'significant' other funding via the NHS.